Seasons

 Go to the malls for some shopping

-If you aren’t too keen on raising your energy bill or adding to the pressing energy problem, you can always mooch off of someone else’s air conditioning.
+If you aren’t too keen on raising your energy bill or adding to the pressing energy problem, you can always mooch off someone else’s air conditioning.
+Department stores, shopping malls, food courts, all of these places have cool, refreshing air conditioning.

-Go to the movies, movie theaters are fully air-conditioned.
+Movie theaters are fully air-conditioned.

-A visit to the beach at night, if you’re close enough to get there, can be surprisingly cool at night.
+A visit to the beach at night.

+If you’re close enough to get there, the beach can be surprisingly cool at night.
 You don’t even have to swim either.
-Just hiking up your pants and wading into just a bit of the expanse that is the Pacific will help you beat the heat.
+Just hike up your pants and wade into a bit of the expanse that is the Pacific to beat the heat.

-Visit a swimming pool and go swimming
+Visit a swimming pool.

-I’m sure there’s some type of pool near where you live, it’s just about finding out where it is and how much it costs to use.
+I’m sure there’s some type of pool near where you live; it’s just about finding out where it is and how much it costs to use.
+It’s great exercise, too.
+Get in shape and stay cool?
+You can’t really beat that.

 Ingenuity at Home